redonkrasniqi/portfolio/server/README.md

    ```

    * The server listens on the port defined by `PORT` (default `8080`).
-   * A health check endpoint is available at `GET /health`.
+   * A health‐check endpoint is available at `GET /health`.

 ---